-All District elementary students (K-5th) shall receive physical education instruction minimally three times per week.
+All District elementary students (K-5th) shall receive at least 90 minutes of physical education per week throughout the school year and shall have physical education a minimum of two times per week during a full week of instruction.

 All District middle school students in each grade are required to take the equivalent of one academic year of physical education.